-KLD is currently under contract to DIGITALiBiz, Inc./CORA to support its work for NHTSA revising data veracity measures for the Crash Investigation Sampling System from those used in the National Automotive Sampling System/Continuous Data System (NASS/CDS).
+KLD was under contract to DIGITALiBiz, Inc. to support its work for NHTSA revising data veracity measures for the Crash Investigation Sampling System from those used in the NASS Continuous Data System (CDS).

-For each of its data collection systems, NHTSA created a series of algorithms which assessed accuracy through variable range limits, multi-variable comparisons and logic tests.
-The edit checks as they were called were written for the CDS in Structured Query Language specific for the Oracle database.
+For each of its data collection systems, NHTSA created a series of algorithms which assessed accuracy through variable range limits, multi-variable comparisons, and logic tests.
+These edit checks were written for the CDS in Structured Query Language specific for the Oracle database.
 This programming was organized into groups applicable for vehicle, occupant and crash data, testing the validity and relationships within and among the groups.